-If you are more of the sporting type then you must visit legendary Santa Anita Park racetrack.
+If you are more of the sporting type, then you must visit the legendary Santa Anita Park racetrack.
 Santa Anita is an absolutely magnificent venue set against a beautiful backdrop – the San Gabriel Mountains.

-Opened in 1934, Santa Anita is the oldest racetrack in Southern California and is home to numerous prestigious races including both the Santa Anita Derby and the Santa Anita Handicap.
+Opened in 1934, Santa Anita is the oldest racetrack in Southern California and is home to numerous prestigious races, including Santa Anita Derby and the Santa Anita Handicap.

 Historic Derby Restaurant Arcadia

-If you are in the mood for a delectable meal with the ambiance of the mid-century Los Angeles you will want to cap off your day by dining at the historic Derby restaurant.
-Patrons can enjoy the bacon wrapped filet mignon — the steak that made the Derby famous.
+If you are in the mood for a delectable meal with the ambiance of mid-century Los Angeles, you will want to cap off your day by dining at the historic Derby restaurant.
+Patrons can enjoy the bacon-wrapped filet mignon — the steak that made the Derby famous.

-Diners are surrounded with memorabilia of prestigious races and horses including an entire collection of memorabilia from champion thoroughbred racehorse Seabiscuit, who Woolf rode to victory against the heavily favored War Admiral in the Pimlico Special that very same year.
-233 E Huntington Driver. website.
+Diners are surrounded with memorabilia of prestigious races and horses, including an entire collection of memorabilia from champion thoroughbred racehorse Seabiscuit, who Woolf rode to victory against the heavily favored War Admiral in the Pimlico Special that very same year.
+233 E Huntington Driver.

 Gilb Museum of Arcadia Heritage

-The Gilb Museum of Arcadia Heritage is the city’ s premiere cultural site and is a great place to begin your visit.
-The museum features artifacts from Elias “Lucky” Baldwin and Anita Baldwin, the Santa Anita Racetrack, the World War I Balloon School, photographs and various civic artifacts from the 1800s to present day.
+The Gilb Museum of Arcadia Heritage is the city’s premier cultural site and is a great place to begin your visit.
+The museum features artifacts from Elias “Lucky” Baldwin and Anita Baldwin, the Santa Anita Racetrack, the World War I Balloon School, photographs, and various civic artifacts from the 1800s to the present day.
 Admission to the museum.
-380 W Huntington Dr, Arcadia, California. website.
+380 W Huntington Dr, Arcadia, California.
+Website.